devonfw-sample/devon4quarkus-cicd-testapp-service-b/README.md

 You can run tests from your IDE or via Maven.
 Simply run ./mvnw test or ./mvnw package

+## DB support

+Currently, the application can support H2 database as well as PostgreSQL.
+It can can be configured in application.properties.

+With the current configuration, "dev" mode runs using H2 database and "prod" mode on PostgreSQL.

+Before running the application, configure the below DB credentials in application.properties file.

+quarkus.datasource.username = demo
+quarkus.datasource.password = demo

+To pull a postgreSQL docker image, use docker-compose.yaml from the current directory.

 ## Packaging and running the application

 The application can be packaged using: